 As the saying goes, “knowledge is power.”
-To derive valuable knowledge from your company’s operating data requires the development of an effective business intelligence (BI) program.
+To derive valuable knowledge from your company’s operating data requires the development of an effective business intelligence (BI) decision making program.

-Not surprisingly, a well-designed BI program can provide your business with a significant competitive advantage.
+Unsurprisingly, a well-designed business intelligence decision making program can provide your business with a significant competitive advantage.
 Consider the following advantages of a BI program:

-1. Locating relevant data.
+Locating relevant data.
+Where should business intelligence reside?
 Depending upon the size and complexity of your company’s business model, data may reside in multiple systems.
 Sometimes, even your employees don’t know exactly where key data is located.
 Your goal is to increase the probability of locating relevant data.
 Specifically, you need to develop data maps that identify how information flows throughout your organization.
-These maps can then be used to capture all of the data elements needed to form the foundation of your BI program.
+These maps can then be used to capture all of the data elements needed to form the foundation of your business intelligence decision making program.

-4. Reporting.
+Reporting.
 Identifying the appropriate metrics to track and report as part of the BI program presents a considerable challenge.
 Occasionally, “analysis paralysis” can result when companies have too much information available for the decision-making process.
-Your accountant will have extensive experience finding, gathering and reporting the relevant data.
+Your accountant will have extensive experience in finding, gathering, and reporting the relevant data.
 After all, that is essentially what the preparation of financial statements involves.

-5. Ongoing monitoring.
-Once After the appropriate BI framework is created, your accountant can continue to refine and improve the program with their his or her improved understanding of your company’s operations and best practices from other companies.
+Ongoing monitoring.
+Once the appropriate business intelligence and decision making framework is created, your accountant can continue to refine and improve the program with his or her improved understanding of your company’s operations and best practices from other companies.

 How Business Intelligence Is Gathered

-Here are some of the tools that are used to collect information about your business operations:
+If you’re wondering where your business intelligence should reside, take the following as inspiration.
+These are just some of the tools that are used to collect information about your business operations: